EQT

 Mitigating Local Impacts

+Once a well is brought online and the gas flows, our Community Relations team remains in contact with the applicable municipality and civic organizations, and our Owner Relations team becomes the primary point of contact for impacted landowners.
 Access roads to sites can be near, or shared with, community neighborhoods, which can temporarily generate heavy traffic and operations near local residences — a regular safety concern in our local communities.
-When we design construction routes to sites, we carefully consider the locations of schools, recreation areas, and the local population.
+When we design construction routes to sites, our teams carefully consider the locations of schools, recreation areas, and the local population.
 We curtail traffic on roads traveled by school buses, prohibit truck travel during school bus pick-up and drop-off, and place custom signs along our active truck routes to communicate these restrictions to our drivers and contractors.
-These signs also alert the community to slow down and watch for children.
 To make roads safer, we also widen roads, ensure the road base is suitable for heavy loads, build turnouts, and issue flaggers to help control traffic when necessary.
 To further mitigate our impact on local communities, we routinely complete road upgrades prior to starting operations, including roads at, and leading to, a site and we conduct proactive noise assessments.
 These efforts have led to a decrease in road issues, traffic, noise, complaints, and community disturbance.

 Addressing Complaints

-3-3
+GRI 3-3

 Management of material topic

-2-25
+GRI 2-25

 Process to remediate negative impacts

-3-3
+GRI 3-3

-2-25
+GRI 2-25

 Annually, we analyze our response results to identify trends in performance, benchmark against previous data, and determine any required procedural changes.